UedaTakeyuki/sansi_examples/README.md

 The confirm () returns it to the application as a return value.

-Therefore, you can protect your application from piracy simply by **checking the return value of confirm () when starting your application and exiting if it is not OK**.
+Therefore, you can protect your application from piracy simply by **checking the return value of confirm () at your application start point and exiting if it is not OK**.
 That's it!

 ```mermaid
 sequenceDiagram;